spawnfest/tabtab/README.md

 There actually exist [an issue](https://github.com/erlang/rebar3/issues/2077) from one of the `rebar3` maintainers so I guess this will be welcome, although the issue doesn't mention autocompleting plugins/templates and other stuff.
 I believe that, if proven useful, this may become integrated into `rebar3`.

 ## Goal
 Create a `rebar3` plugin that generates an completion file based on the current configuration of the project.
 This can lead to different completions in different shell sessions, so basic mechanism for integration should also be supported.
+Without good autocomplete it's hard to use tools that have a lot of (nested) commands (e.g. kubernetes, docker, 1password, ...) - like programming without LSP.

 ## Non-goals (currently)
 -   Efficiency - I've abused `lists:concat/1` and strings *a lot*!